gibedini/floritaly/README.md

 Suppose you have stored a floristic list in a data frame \code{flist} where the column \code{sci_name} contains scientific names compiled from several papers, old books, and herbarium labels from different periods.
 You are interested in the number of species in your list.
 Because of its heterogeneous composition, your list is bound to contain many synonyms and possibly misspelled words, either in the epithets or in the authorities.
 Therefore, simply counting the unique values of the column \code{sci_name} will not give the right result, in fact it will most likely overestimate the number of species.
-Floritaly can help you obtain the desired result via the following code:
+\code{floritaly} can help you obtain the desired result via the following code:

 ``` r
 library(floritaly)